r02b/r02b.github.io/_posts/2022-08-18-seaborn_palettes.md

 categories: [ data science, visualization ]
 tags: [ seaborn ]
 image: "assets/images/crayon-2162075.jpg"
-description: "Using Seaborn color palettes - a comprehensive list, usage examples and customization."
+description: "Using Seaborn color palettes - a comprehensive list, usage examples and customization, plus a note regarding colorblind friendly palettes."
 featured: true
 comments: false
 beforetoc: "I love how easy it is to make a visually pleasing plot with `seaborn` color palettes.
 I've compiled a list of available palettes based on data types, and added a few tips on how to use them."